 - Are you planning to live in this home for a long period of time?

-- Are you comfortable with the idea of a changing mortgage payment amount?
+- Are you comfortable with the idea of changing the mortgage payment amount?

 - Do you wish to be free of mortgage debt as your children approach college age or as you prepare for retirement?